CheckPointSW/appliance_tpapi/tp_api/README.md

            2.1 If found in AV cache, then writing the av results to av_response_info/ sub-directory.

-           2.2 Uploading the file to the appliance for handling by all features:  te, te_eb, scrub (tex) and av
+           2.2 Uploading the file to the appliance for handling by all features:  te, te_eb, scrub (tex) and av (if not already found in AV cache)

            2.3 If te result is upload_success :